Made from pasteurized cow's milk

 Crowdie produced by Highland Fine Cheeses Limited is a low-fat, vegetarian Scottish cheese made from cow's milk.
 The cheese is made by curdling skimmed milk with rennet.
-Sometimes, it is also flavored with herbs.
+Sometimes, it is also flavoured with herbs.
 It is said that Crowdie has been introduced into Scotland by the Vikings in the eighth century.

 It is a sour tasting cheese, very similar to cottage cheese.
 A fresh cheese by nature, its texture is very creamy and crumbly.
 Crowdie versions are available as Black Crowdie, Gruth Dhu, Crannog and Hramsa.
-Often they are accentuated with flavors of toasted oats and crushed black peppercorns.
+Often they are accentuated with flavours of toasted oats and crushed black peppercorns.
 The cheese develops a grey coloured rind on aging.

 Crowdie goes well with a dry white wine such as a French Sauvignon Blanc or a New York State Riesling.